srw962/MicroCommercial/README.md

 * Vue.js 2
 * element-ui
 * Hot module replacement (from webpack dev server and from java)
-* vue-router for routing (working well with spring router)
 * development and production profiles
 * fully automated maven workflow